rishi4rks/EDC-App/README.md

-# diet_maker
+# App for Entrepreneurship Development Cell

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for EDC's App.

 A few resources to get you started if this is your first Flutter project: